pombredanne/django-geyser/README.rst

 canonical date is the first date on which the object was published.
 If fields are given here, they will be checked for uniqueness when the publishable is first published, raising a `ValidationError` if the publishing fails.

-Geyser needs to set up permissions after models have been imported.
-The easiest way to make this happen is to add ``import geyser.setup_perms`` to the top of your URLconf.
-Near the ``admin.autodiscover()`` line is good, if you are using the admin.